Robert Nozick: Personal life

 Nozick was born in Brooklyn to a family of Jewish descent.
-His mother was born Sophie Cohen, and his father was a Jew from a Russian shtetl who had been born with the name Cohen and who ran a small business.
+His mother was born Sophie Cohen; his father, also born with the name Cohen, came from a Russian shtetl and ran a small business.

 Nozick attended the public schools in Brooklyn.
 He was then educated at Columbia University (A.B.
-1959, summa cum laude), where he studied with Sidney Morgenbesser; Princeton University (PhD 1963) under Carl Hempel; and at Oxford University as a Fulbright Scholar (1963–1964).
+1959, summa cum laude), where he studied with Sidney Morgenbesser; Princeton University (PhD 1963) under Carl Hempel; and at the University of Oxford as a Fulbright Scholar (1963–1964).
 He was a visiting fellow at St Catherine's College, Oxford in 1997.

 At one point, Nozick joined the Young People's Socialist League, and at Columbia University he founded the local chapter of the Student League for Industrial Democracy.
 He began to move away from socialist ideals when exposed to Friedrich Hayek's The Constitution of Liberty, claiming he "was pulled into libertarianism reluctantly" when he found himself unable to form satisfactory responses to libertarian arguments.
 Nozick was initiated into the Alpha-Tau chapter of the Kappa Sigma fraternity while at Columbia in 1956.

 After receiving his undergraduate degree in 1959, he married Barbara Fierer.
 They had two children, Emily and David.
 The Nozicks eventually divorced; Nozick later married the poet Gjertrud Schnackenberg.

 Nozick died in 2002 after a prolonged struggle with stomach cancer.
 He was interred at Mount Auburn Cemetery in Cambridge, Massachusetts.